U.S. visa photo 2x2

 Most failures start before export, not after it.

-- Replacing this route with another 2×2 in page just because the paper size looks the same.
+- Replacing this page with another 2×2 in page just because the paper size looks the same.

 - Forcing the portrait into 2×2 in by stretching instead of cropping to the right ratio.

-- Assuming that a similar document category automatically follows the same route.
+- Assuming that a similar document category automatically uses the same profile.

 How to use this profile in the editor